CIAMOD/motives/README.md

 - Jaime Pizarroso Gonzalo, Department of Telematics and Computing and Institute for Research in Technology, ICAI, Comillas Pontifical University
 - Tomás Luis Gómez de Quiroga, Institute of Mathematical Sciences, UAM-UCM-UC3M-CSIC
 - Daniel Sánchez Sánchez, Student of the Degree in Mathematical Engineering and Artificial Intelligence, Institute for Research in Technology, ICAI, Comillas Pontifical University
-- Alejandro García Martínez de Guinea, Student of the Degree in Mathematical Engineering and Artificial Intelligence, Institute for Research in Technology, ICAI, Comillas Pontifical University
+- Alejandro Martínez de Guinea García, Student of the Degree in Mathematical Engineering and Artificial Intelligence, Institute for Research in Technology, ICAI, Comillas Pontifical University
 - Sergio Herreros Pérez, Student of the Degree in Mathematical Engineering and Artificial Intelligence, Institute for Research in Technology, ICAI, Comillas Pontifical University